aanderse/LdapRecord.com/source/docs/models.md

 These object classes are used to locate the proper objects in your LDAP directory.

-> {note} If you do not provide any object classes, global directory searches will be performed when retrieving models.
+> If you do not provide any object classes, global directory searches will be performed when retrieving models.

 ### Predefined Models